From Assistance to Autonomy -- A Researcher Study on the Potential of AI Support for Qualitative Data Analysis: A Framework for AI -based Support that Aligns with HCI Researchers' Real-Life QDA Workflows

-\paragraph{AI as a Productivity Tool} In this role, AI enhances productivity by automating evaluative tasks, such as summarizing data, quantifying patterns, or performing basic statistical analyses.
-P2 highlighted that \textit{\enquote{calculating IRR in MAXQDA can be a big pain.
-AI could offer a customizable IRR calculation}}, enabling quicker insights.
-Beyond QDA, AI tools have demonstrated utility across diverse data work practices, including writing, translation, and literature review.
-Tools such as DeepL\footnote{https://www.deepl.com/translator} assist with seamless translation, while platforms like Rayyan\footnote{https://www.rayyan.ai/} streamline systematic literature review processes, enabling researchers to focus on higher-level analytical tasks.
+\xhdr{AI as a Productivity Tool} In this role, AI enhances productivity by automating evaluative tasks, such as summarization, translation, literature screening, or inter-rater reliability (IRR) calculations.
+P2 highlighted that \textit{``calculating IRR in MAXQDA can be a big pain.
+AI could offer a customizable IRR calculation''}, suggesting AI could reduce overhead.
+Tools like DeepL\cite{SecureScalableAI} and Rayyan\cite{RayyanAIPoweredSystematic} illustrate how AI already demonstrates its utility beyond QDA.

-\paragraph{AI as a Training Tool} AI can be used to train aspiring qualitative researchers through interactive, hands-on learning and assist in onboarding by familiarizing new team members with coding workflows and providing personalized training exercises.
-Our findings suggest that less experienced researchers, who often expressed uncertainty about their coding accuracy, could benefit from AI training tools that provide structured guidance and immediate feedback, addressing gaps in expertise.
-Palea et al. \cite{paleaAnnotaPeerbasedAI2024} propose a tool that generates AI hints to help students improve their coding by understanding annotation errors.
+\xhdr{AI as a Training Tool} Finally, AI can support onboarding and training, particularly for less experienced qualitative researchers.
+P4 mentioned the idea of \textit{``labeling exercises''}, guided practice to build confidence and consistency.
+For example, the Dedoose\footnote{https://www.dedoose.com/userguide/interraterreliability} training center supports research teams in maintaining coding consistency.
+Palea et al.~\cite{paleaAnnotaPeerbasedAI2024} propose a tool that generates AI hints to help students improve their coding by understanding annotation errors.
+Wang et al. show AI can be used as a teaching tool in data science~\cite{wang2019human}.